 The Xometry app works best with JavaScript enabled!

-Upload your CAD files to get an instant quote for laser cutting or waterjet cut prototypes and production parts.
+Upload your CAD files for an instant quote for laser cutting or waterjet cut prototypes and production parts.
 No minimums.
-Get parts in days and free standard shipping on all US orders.
+Get parts in days and free standard shipping on US and international orders.

 What is Sheet Cutting?

-Sheet cutting is a category of processes that slices into flat stock material following a profile to produce a shape.
-Sheet stock is cut using a high-powered CNC laser or waterjet.
-The material's gauge determines the thickness of the part.
-From a one-off batch to mass production, custom designs can be cut in various materials ranging from plastics, elastomers, composites, metals, and more.
+Sheet cutting is a manufacturing process that involves slicing flat stock material along a defined profile to create a specific shape.
+This is typically done using a high-powered CNC laser or waterjet.
+From one-off batches to mass production, custom designs can be cut in various materials, including plastics, elastomers, composites, metals, and more.
 Sheet cutting is also typical for blank preparation in other manufacturing processes like sheet metal fabrication or metal stamping.

-Xometry's sheet cutting service can cut just about any material using lasers and waterjet capabilities.
-From clear acrylic panels to thick tool steel, Xometry's manufacturing marketplace offers a one-stop-shop solution for any project with instant quoting and a wide selection of materials.
+From clear acrylic panels to thick tool steel, Xometry's manufacturing marketplace offers a one-stop-shop solution for any project with instant quotes, tight tolerance capabilities, and a wide selection of materials, including:

 • Metals